-James R. Hagerty, co-founder of the Firm, leads a diverse corporate, tax, securities and business law practice, with special emphasis on international matters.
+James R. (“Jim”) Hagerty, co-founder of Kalbian Hagerty LLP, leads a diverse corporate, tax, securities and business law practice, with special emphasis on international, cross border matters.

-He advises, represents and in many cases serves as general counsel to multi-national corporate groups, closely held private corporations, international organizations, non-profit associations, and high net worth families and individuals on a wide range of transactional and general business issues.
+Over the past 30 years, Jim has advised, represented and in many cases, served as general counsel to multi-national corporate groups, private corporations, international organizations, non-profit associations, and high net worth families and individuals on a wide range of transactional and general business issues.

 He is recognized as a trusted adviser who provides a high level of responsiveness and practical, solution-oriented advice and has developed a reputation for tenacity and attention to detail with his clients of all sizes and nationalities to form intelligent, cost effective strategies when overcoming legal, regulatory and business challenges.